ramp-kits/rl_simulator/README.md

 This repository contains a benchmark of model-based reinforcement learning solutions made of probabilistic models and planning agents.
 This benchmark was used to run the experiments of the paper ["Model-based micro-data reinforcement learning: what are the crucial model properties and which model to choose?", Balázs Kégl, Gabriel Hurtado, Albert Thomas, ICLR 2021](https://openreview.net/forum?id=p5uylG94S68).
 You can also check the [associated blog post](https://towardsdatascience.com/model-based-micro-data-reinforcement-learning-cabe95990664) for the general context and a summary of this paper.

 The different systems of the benchmark are located in the `benchmark/` folder.
 Each system has its own folder where one can
-- train and evaluate the different (probabilistic) models on static datasets with common regression metrics (likelihood, R2, ...) by using the `ramp-test` command from [ramp-workflow](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/index.html) (see the [ramp-test command documentation](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/command_line.html#ramp-test) for more information on how to use this command)
+- train and evaluate the different (probabilistic) models on static datasets with common regression metrics (likelihood, R2, ...) by using the `ramp-test` command from [ramp-workflow](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/index.html) (see the [ramp-test command documentation](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/command_line.html#ramp-test) for more information on how to use this command),
+- simulate traces using the learned models on the static data sets using the `mbrl-simulate` command implemented in the `mbrl-tools` package provided in this repository, mainly to compute longer-horizon scores but also for visualization, and
-- evaluate the models coupled with planning agents in a classical model-based reinforcement learning setup by using the `model-based-rl` command implemented in the `mbrl-tools` package provided in this repository.
+- evaluate the models coupled with planning agents in a classical model-based reinforcement learning setup by using the `mbrl-run` command implemented in the `mbrl-tools` package provided in this repository.

 ## Installation

-You can easily install all the required packages with [conda](https://docs.conda.io/projects/conda/en/latest/index.html) and the following procedure:
+You can install all the required packages with [conda](https://docs.conda.io/projects/conda/en/latest/index.html) and the following procedure:
 1. Create a new `conda` environment from `environment.yml` using `conda >= 4.9.2`:
 ```
 conda env create -f environment.yml